 Intangible assets include patents purchased and patents acquired in lieu of cash in licensing transactions.
 The patents purchased are recorded based on the cost to acquire them and patents acquired in lieu of cash are recorded at their fair market value.
 The costs of these assets are amortized over their remaining useful lives.
 Useful lives of intangible assets are periodically evaluated for reasonableness and the assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may no longer be recoverable.
-The Company performs the annual testing for impairment of intangible assets at the reporting unit level during the quarter ended September 30.
-The Company also continues to review the carrying value of the intangible assets in each of its reporting units upon any change in response to various business metrics and the regulatory and judicial environment.
-The Company did not record any impairment charges to its intangible assets during the year ended December 31, 2014 and recorded impairment charges in the amount of
+The Company recorded impairment charges to its intangible assets during the year ended December 31, 2016 in the amount of \$11,958,882, associated with the end of life of a number of the Company's portfolios, compared to an impairment charge in the amount of \$5,793,409 during the year ended December 31, 2015 associated with the reduction in the carrying value of one the Company's portfolios.

-\$5,793,409 in its Clouding IP portfolio for the year ended December 31, 2015.